metropolitan museum of art explores a Modernist’s legacy

 paul rudolph’s Unbuilt concepts

-One of the key highlights of the Metropolitan Museum of Art‘s exhibition, Materialized Space: The Architecture of Paul Rudolph, will be the display of Rudolph’s designs for the Lower Manhattan Expressway / City Corridor project.
+One of the key highlights of the Metropolitan Museum of Art‘s exhibition, Materialized Space: The Architecture of Paul Rudolph, is the display of Rudolph’s designs for the Lower Manhattan Expressway / City Corridor project.
 The ambitious unbuilt urban plan, conceptualized between 1967 and 1972 to address traffic congestion in New York City, was designed as a massive elevated roadway.
 Rudolph’s radical approach integrated residential, commercial, and public spaces into the expressway’s design, reflecting his belief in architecture’s potential to shape and improve urban living conditions.
-The exhibition will showcase detailed drawings and models from this project, offering visitors insight into his innovative and futuristic urban planning ideas.
+The exhibition presents detailed drawings and models from this project, offering visitors insight into his innovative and futuristic urban planning ideas.

 brutalism Embodied